 Members must be careful that they maintain a clear separation between their personal interests and their duties as a member.
 This is to ensure that people who fill positions of authority carry on their duties free from bias (whether real or perceived).
 The following is a summary of the rules surrounding financial and non-financial conflicts of interest.
-Members should also refer to the

-Auditor-General's Guidance for members of local authorities about the law on conflicts of interest: June 2007.
+Members should also refer to the Auditor-General's Guidance for members of local authorities about the Local Authorities (Members' Interests) Act 1968: October 2010.